AresMUSH/aresmush/plugins/manage/help/en/trouble_tutorial.md

 ---
 # Dealing With Trouble

-Unfortunately, you will sometimes have troublesome players trolling you or your game.
+Unfortunately, you will sometimes have troublesome players who are trolling, harassing, or otherwise abusing you or other players.
 There are a variety of commands for players and admin to deal with them.

 [[toc]]